hagbard/the-flogger-manual/docs/next_backend.md

 the backend name to the user.

-In fact, very deliberately, there is no way to request a [`FluentLogger`]({{site.FluentLogger}}) instance with a specific name, and it is only possible to ask for "the logger suitable for the current class".
+In fact, very deliberately, there is no way to request a [`FluentLogger`]({{site.FluentLogger}}) instance with a specific name, and it is only possible to ask for "a logger suitable for the current class".

 ```java
 import net.goui.flogger.FluentLogger;